webpack-contrib/stylus-loader/README.md

 #### `Function`

-Allows setting the options passed through to Less based off of the loader context.
+Allows setting the options passed through to Stylus based off of the loader context.

 ```js
 module.exports = {